andrija1987/tasks/README.md

 .)
 Requirements

-before you start installing tasks, please make sure you meet following requirements:
+before you start git cloning/copying tasks, please make sure you meet following requirements:

-Apache2 webserver with php support
+Apache2/Nginx webserver with php support
 Mysql server (5.1+)
-php version 5.3 or later with following php modules enabled: mysqli : Adds support for the improved mySQL libraries session : Adds persistent session support gmp : Adds support for dev-libs/gmp (GNU MP library) -> to calculate IPv6 networks php PEAR support
+php version 5.3 or later with following php modules enabled: mysqli : Adds support for the improved mySQL libraries session : Adds persistent session support php PEAR support
 Usually most php modules all are built into default php installation.
 If some required modules are missing tasks will fail with warning and notify you about them.